alexastrum/balansea/README.md

 Balansea will use cross-chain swapping protocol (eg. 0x) on Ethereum / L2 blockchains to capture liquidity, and direct it to our L2 of choice, which also stores achievements and rewards.
 We utilize LivePeer to store media.
 We plan to use EthStorage to store all other content.
 We use Livepeer to stream live or pre-recorded meditation sessions.
 We might use the VRF (eg. Chainlink) to generate random rewards for the second pool users.

-To encourage certain groups of users to join Balansea, we will use privacy-prserving ZK proofs (eg. ZKPass) to qualify customers for premium rewards (for eg. based on their country of residence, or online reputation).
+To encourage certain groups of users to join Balansea, we will use privacy-preserving ZK proofs (eg. ZKPass) to qualify customers for premium rewards (for eg. based on their country of residence, or online reputation).

 To prevent bad actors from claiming free rewards, we will use reputation services (eg. Harpie) to prevent know malicious addresses from accessing funds from any of our pools.

 To promote a deeper sense of community, Balansea has disruptive social features.
-Our first flagship feature is the ability for our premium members to author content and receive a 10% share of the rewards paid to the users that consume their content, but only if the users rate the content as helpful.
+Our first flagship feature is the ability for our premium members to author content and receive a % share of the rewards paid to the users that consume their content, but only if the users rate the content as helpful.

 To encourage good habit formation and discourage reward farming, Balansea has a once per daily restriction on most rewards.
-It will also encourage commitment to the practice by rewarding users that have a streaks of N+ days of practice with a bonus reward.
-It will panalise users who get distracted during their practice (eg. by pausing the meditation session or ending it early) by reducing their rewards.
+We do NOT like FOMO-forming mechanics, as a result, we do NOT plan to offer streaks of N+ days of practice, instead we will disclose daily topp eaning and will offer everyone the opportunity to achive this level of reward every day.
+We might penalise users who get distracted during their practice (eg. by pausing the meditation session or ending it early) by reducing their rewards, but only if they do not redo the task properly.
 The end goal is to create a community of users that are committed to their practice rather than just the rewards.

 ## Requirements